 Specifies the high-level qualifier to be used when creating log data sets.
+The name might consist of system symbols, which are substituted with values at the time the dataset is allocated.
+The total length is restricted to 17 characters after substitution.
+If symbols are concatenated with other symbols or hard coded characters then a period must separate the items.
 LogHLQ must comply with the JCL rule for specifying a data set name.
-It can be no more than 17 characters long.
 A data set will only be created if LogToFile=YES is specified.